-Meeting the needs of our diverse society is a goal of the University, School, Division, and Program.
+Meeting the needs of our diverse society is a goal of the University, College, Division, and Program.
 As school psychologists, the diverse needs of the students, families, and others is a major goal for training and practice.
 The Program is committed to providing a stimulating learning community that embraces and values the human and cultural diversity of its members.
 The Program also is committed to attracting and retaining students who are members of underrepresented groups.
 The Program primarily draws students from the Mid-Atlantic and Northeastern regions of the country although students from other parts of the country also enroll.
 These regions have a varied cultural/ethnic blend and wide differences relative to socioeconomic status (SES).

-Within the Program diversity is examined as a subject and is embedded as a topic across coursework.
+Within the Program issues in diversity and social justice are examined as a specific subject and is embedded as a topic across coursework.
 Students are expected to develop the dispositions, knowledge, and skills to work effectively with individuals of diverse needs (e.g., ethnic, cultural, SES, sexual orientation, gender identity, abilities, disabilities).